 - In a smaller pan, add ½ cup from the same frying oil and add chopped onions.

-- When wilted, add the blended peppers, bouillon powder, thyme, and black pepper.
+- When wilted, add the blended peppers and spices.

 - Taste for salt and add some more if needed.